TiagoLavarinhas/hands-on-session-repository-2/README.md

-This is an hands-on session final
+This is an hands-on session